lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

    than a dozen *minutes*.
 This is a known bug and will be corrected in later releases.

-After each run, |Kite| displays a set of *completion ratios* which must all be equal to `100%` if the detailed routing has been successfull.
+After each run, |Katana| displays a set of *completion ratios* which must all be equal to `100%` or (``NNNN+0``) if the detailed routing has been successfull.
-In the event of a failure, on a saturated design, you may decrease the `edge saturation ratio` (argument `--edge`) to balance more evenly the design saturation.
-That is, the maximum saturation decrease at the price of a wider saturated area and increased wirelength.
-This is the saturation of the *global* router |Knik|, and you may increase/decrease by steps of ``5%``, which represent one track.
-The maximum capacity of the |SxLib| gauge is 10 tracks in two layers, that makes 20 tracks by |Knik| edge.
+In the event of a failure, on a saturated design, you may tweak the three following configuration parameters:

+#. ``katana.hTrackReservedLocal``, the number of track reserved for local routing,
+   that quantity is substracted from the edge capacities (global routing) to give a sense of the cluttering inside the GCells.
+#. ``katana.vTrackReservedLocal``, same as above.
+#. ``etesian.spaceMargin``, increase the free area of the overall design so the
+   routing density decrease.

+The idea is to increase the horizontal and vertical local track reservation until the detailed router succeed.
+But in doing so we make the task of the global router more and more difficult as the capacity of the edges decrease, and at some point it will fail too.
+So this is a balance.

 Routing a design is done in four ordered steps: